iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Execution Sequence

 The ultimate purpose of a Connector is to synchronize an iModel with the data in one or more source documents.
-The synchronization step involves authorization, communicating with an iModel server, converting data, and concurrency control. iModel.js defines a framework in which the Connector itself can focus on the tasks of extraction, alignment, and change-detection.
-The other functions are handled by classes provided by iModel.js.
+The synchronization step involves authorization, communicating with an iModel server, converting data, and concurrency control. iTwin.js defines a framework in which the Connector itself can focus on the tasks of extraction, alignment, and change-detection.
+The other functions are handled by classes provided by iTwin.js.
 The framework is implemented by the BridgeRunner class.
 A BridgeRunner conducts the overall synchronization process.
 It loads and calls functions on a Connector at the appropriate points in the sequence.
 The process may be summarized as follows:

 - BridgeRunner: [Opens a local briefcase copy](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/backend/IModelDb.md) of the iModel that is to be updated.
 - Import or Update Schema
   - Connector: Possibly [import an appropriate BIS schema into the briefcase](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/backend/SchemasAndElementsInTypeScript.md#importing-the-schema) or upgrade an existing schema.
-  - BridgeRunner: [Push](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) the results to the iModelServer.
+  - BridgeRunner: [Push](https://github.com/imodeljs/imodeljs/tree/master/docs/learning/backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) the results to the iModel server.
 - Convert Changed Data
   - Connector:
     - Opens to the data source.